A massive part of building healthier habits is keeping a well-stocked pantry that can adapt to many recipes on a whim.

 2. Chia seeds

 These are your best friends if you are wishing to lose body fat.
-Chia seeds has an outstanding amount of fibre (leaving us feeling fuller), omega-3’s, protein and calcium.
+Chia seeds have an outstanding amount of fibre (leaving us feeling fuller), omega-3’s, protein and calcium.
 Jazz up any smoothie, salad, energy ball, breakfast soak, I could go on and on.
 The seeds are tasteless so easy to include in your recipes.
-I use Bioglan chia seeds and superfoods.

 3. Natural Muesli